alejogiraldoo/Python-automatization-form/README.md

-This code works to fill a Google form with the use of selenium library.
+This code is designed to fill out a Google form using the Selenium library.

 # Use:
 *To use this code you have to install the requirements with the command :